allthingstalk/nodejs-sdk/README.md

-# SmartLiving Internet of Things Node.js library, for Raspberry Pi, Intel Edison/Galileo, Web services
+# AllThingsTalk Internet of Things Node.js library, for Raspberry Pi, Intel Edison/Galileo, Web services

 Use it to connect your sensors, actuators, apps, services, controllers...
-Cat, dog, grandmother to the SmartLiving IoT Cloud platform, and interact with any other hardware or front-end you connect using REST, MQTT, STOMP, or AMQP.
+Cat, dog, grandmother to the AllThingsTalk IoT Cloud platform, and interact with any other hardware or front-end you connect using REST, MQTT, STOMP, or AMQP.

 For more info' on what you can connect checkout [docs.smartliving.io](http://docs.smartliving.io)